dynamism/skyrmion/README.md

 Usage:

-d/l into a working dir. wget curl whatev then open the file in you favorite editor and BASH!
+d/l into a working dir. wget curl whatev then open the file in your favorite editor and BASH!

 (WARNING - Do Not Run Unsandboxed Scripts You Do Not Understand)